-Welcome to the oil soiled field where men toil daily for bread.
-It’s a Tuesday and I am greeted by half dusty and tarred entrance along with three boards with hand written signs hanging unevenly.
-“Live-chickens for sale”, “Musa the panel beater” and “scrap metal buyer”.
-The space is littered with rocks, noise, stench, scraps and spills — varying trash mark this space; a void expanse in the heart of Kempton park’s aerotropolis.
+Welcome to the oil-soiled field where men toil daily for bread.
+It’s a Tuesday and I am greeted by a half dusty and tarred entrance along with three boards with handwritten signs hanging unevenly; “Live-chickens for sale”, “Musa the panel beater” and “scrap metal buyer”.
+The space is littered with rocks, noise, stench, scraps and spills — varying trash mark this area; a void expanse in the heart of Kempton park’s aerotropolis.

-Two makeshift shelters stand side by side shedding the November scorching solar heat; one for the automobile repairers, the other for a scrap metal collector.
-A separate rusty, shaky shack made with aluminum sheets stand at 90 degrees of the land; this is the makeshift kitchen for the farm raised chicken seller.
-Bricks, car bumpers and foot mats keeps the roofing sheets of the roughly built structure in position.
+Three makeshift shelters stand side by side shedding the November scorching solar heat; one for the automobile repairers, the other for a scrap metal collector.
+A separate rusty, shaky shack made with aluminium sheets stand at 90 degrees of the land; this is the makeshift kitchen for the farm-raised chicken seller.
+Bricks, car bumpers and car foot mats keep the roofing sheets of the roughly built structure in position.

-Diversity of workers at the work shop is an unconscious mix of middle aged West African men hacking out a living in South Africa.
-The scrap metal collector is a short, bull necked and beefy man with muscular shoulders and a hardened face, hails from francophone Cameroon.
+The diversity of workers at the workshop is a mix of middle-aged West African men hacking out a living in South Africa.
+The scrap metal collector is a short, bull-necked and beefy man with muscular shoulders and a hardened face.
+He hails from francophone Cameroon.
 He is known as The boss.
 The chicken seller is about 7 feet, slim and graceful.
 Mostly sighted with sagging pants and flip flops.
-He is from Benin.
-Two partners, both from the Yoruba tribe from Nigeria takeup the middle shelter; a lanky panelbeater from Lagos mainland and a slightly built, talkative mechanic trained in Ibadan.
-I observe a visibly respectful division of work space.
+He is from the Republic of Benin.
+Two partners, both from the Yoruba tribe from Nigeria take up the middle shelter.
+A lanky panel beater from Lagos mainland and a slightly built, talkative mechanic trained in Ibadan.
+I observe a visibly respectful division of workspace.

 Rusty brown strands of old iron with equal margins and pointed stakes make up the borderline.
-It marks a quarter of the perimeter of the yard while the last bit of the brick walled demarcation is bordered with a house cum mini supermarket also locally referred to as a spaza shop; an easy reach for cold drinks, fruits, cigarette or snacks.
-It is operated by Pakistanis.
+It marks a quarter of the perimeter of the yard while the last bit of the brick-walled demarcation is bordered with a house cum mini supermarket also locally referred to as a spaza shop; an easy reach for cold drinks, fruits, cigarettes or snacks.
+This shop is operated by a Pakistani.

-First things you notice in the yard are vehicles and stacks of scraps.
+The first things you notice in the yard are vehicles and stacks of scraps.
 The vehicles are orderly arranged in order of collection possibilities.
-With the exception of cars undergoing repairs, most of the lined vehicles are awaiting spare parts or outstanding balance.
-Sometimes, some owners are at large and vehicles are abandoned or the mechanic waiting for inspiration for repairs.
+With the exception of cars currently undergoing repairs, most of the lined vehicles are awaiting spare parts or outstanding balance.
+Sometimes, some owners are at large and vehicles are abandoned and in some cases, the mechanic is awaiting inspiration for repairs!

-Street kids play a role at the yard.
+Homeless kids play a role in the yard.
 They are the extra hands by day and watchmen by night.
-With rolled up windows and intentionally unlocked doors, each child possess a vehicle of his choice as shelter at night.
+With rolled-up windows and intentionally unlocked doors, each child possesses a vehicle of his choice as a shelter at night.
 It is a case of using a cat to secure a dry fish.

-A open boot bakkie stops by to offload live chickens.
-The kitchen for the farm raised chickens house four set of thin wired three row cage filled with live chickens.
-White tired looking chickens with peeling feathers crow gently as they await the slaughter knife.
-A detached wooden side bed furniture serves as the two phased burner cookers’ raise which sits two large stainless steel pots.
-Buckets, jerry cans and a side table take position.
+At around 08hr30, a white open boot bakkie stops by to offload live chickens.
+The kitchen for the farm-raised chicken houses four sets of thin wired, three-row cages filled with live chickens.
+White tired-looking chickens with peeling feathers crow gently as they await the slaughter’s knife.
+A detached old, wooden side bed furniture elevates the two-phased burner cookers’ which sits two large stainless steel pots.
+Buckets, jerry cans and a side table take a position.
 The uneven cemented floor is the slaughter ground.
 The bird screams, jacks and it is gone in a jiffy.
-The chicken makes barbeque delicacies for beer loving night crawlers at a closeby beer parlor otherwise called tavern.
+The chicken makes barbeque delicacies for beer-loving nightcrawlers at a closeby beer parlour otherwise called tavern.

-The grind starts early.
+The grind also starts early at the Cameroonian section.
 The scrap collector along with his two support staff; Emeka, a lotto loving Igbo man from Nigeria and a hard faced-never smiling Malawian.
-The boss arrive as early as 6am in green overall jackets and black pants laced with reflectors.
-A sky blue head warmer shields his head from cold.
-A black, thick sole and hard grip rubber snickers supports his bullish figure.
-Hand woven white plastic sacks are filled with empty 500ml metallic can bottles.
-Non metallic cans in separate plastic sacks while old office white papers are piled with care and caution into separate paper cartons.
-By 12 noon, 11 fully filled high rise plastic sacks stand at 8 feet above ground.
-Space conscious loading commence on a standby bakky (pick-up).
+The boss arrived as early as 6 am in green overall jackets and black pants laced with reflectors.
+A sky blue head warmer shields his head from the cold.
+A black, thick sole and hard grip rubber snickers support his bullish figure.
+Handwoven white plastic sacks are filled with empty 500ml metallic can bottles.
+Non-metallic cans in separate plastic sacks while old office white papers are piled with care and caution into separate paper cartons.
+By 12 noon, 11 fully filled high rise plastic sacks stand at 8 feet above the ground.
+Thereafter, space-conscious loading commences on a standby bakkie (pick-up).

-Two men push in a white Honda Accord sedan.
-The owner of the car, a South African along with a Nigerian auto-electrician have pushed the car from 3 kilometres away.
-The fan belt of the 1.6 litre engine of the 1986 Honda Accord is broken.
-The Panelbeater and the auto mechanic casually walks in.
-Decked in nuburk Timberland boots, Tommy Hilfiger sweat shirt and a cream chinos, the mechanic gently undress to switch to his oil stained blue overall.
-Friends of the auto repairers are busy devouring breakfast from a black plastic bag filled with (fat cook) maguinya; a sweetened brown coated dough popularly called Puff puff in Nigeria.
+At around 08hr45, two men push in a blue Honda Accord sedan.
+The owner of the car, a South African along with a Nigerian auto-electrician has pushed the car from 3 kilometres away.
+The fan belt of the 1.6-litre engine of the 1986 Honda Accord has been broken.
+In less than 20 minutes, the Panelbeater and the auto mechanic casually walks in.
+Decked in nubuck Timberland boots, a Tommy Hilfiger sweatshirt and cream chinos, the mechanic gently undress to switch to his oil-stained dark blue overall.
+Four of the many friends of the auto repairer have also arrived and are busy devouring breakfast from a black plastic bag filled with vetkoek pronounced as fet cook which literally means fat cake.
+It is also locally called magwinya; it is actually a sweetened brown coated dough which is similar to what we call Puff Puff in Nigeria.
 Breakfast is shared.
 Lousy conversation from the crew commence.
-More story tellers arrive.
-Noise makers or news makers?
+More storytellers arrive.
+Noisemakers or newsmakers?
 Everyone has an opinion.
-Waiting car owners also join in the talk or listen to the chat.
-You can’t ignore the discussion.
-While the gists goes on, several petty traders show up; peanut sellers with flat trays neatly balanced on young Mozambican female heads cries for patronage; rice and stew with assorted meat and optional fried plantain, eggs, spaghetti or beans is pushed in with trolleys; Akara (bean cake) and Agege bread sellers also stop by.
-Work at all three outfits in one space goes on while music from an accident damaged car blares.
+Awaiting car owners also join in the talk or listen to the chat.
+You can’t ignore their discussion.
+While the gists go on, several petty traders show up; peanut sellers with flat trays neatly balanced on young Mozambican female heads cries for patronage; rice and stew with assorted meat and optional fried plantain, eggs, spaghetti or beans is pushed in with trolleys; Akara (bean cake) and Agege bread sellers also stop by.
+Work at all three outfits in one space goes on while music from an accident damaged car blares Nigerian hip hop hits.